microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Microsoft.Graph.Files.md

 Create new navigation property to children for groups

 ### [New-MgGroupDriveItemListItemDocumentSetVersion](New-MgGroupDriveItemListItemDocumentSetVersion.md)
-Create a new version of a document set item in a list.
+Create new navigation property to documentSetVersions for groups

 ### [New-MgGroupDriveItemListItemVersion](New-MgGroupDriveItemListItemVersion.md)
 Create new navigation property to versions for groups